One of Purbeck’s most famous landmarks sits just under the cliffs near the villages of Langton Matravers and Worth Matravers.

 Like many spots in Purbeck, it has an intriguing history attached to it – it’s believed it was once used as a hangman’s tree.

-And the name of the area itself – Spyway – comes from this being a path used by smugglers.
+And the name of the area itself – Spyway – comes from this being a path once used by smugglers.

 Worth Matravers circular walk – moderate